Systems · People · AI Integration · Toronto, ON

 Design the staging area that should have existed from the start

-The missing piece was not technology.
-It was a coded physical staging area.
+The missing piece was physical, not digital: a coded staging area.
 Five racks labelled A through F across and 1 through 10 down.
 Every location now had an address.
 Any component could be placed, recorded, and found.
 The Oracle system could do its job.
 The technician could do theirs.

 2